-The Urban Energy Justice (UEJ) Lab began in 2015 to study energy-related topics through a justice lens in an urban context.
+The Urban Energy Justice (UEJ) Lab at the University of Michigan School for Environment and Sustainability (UM SEAS) launched in 2015 to study energy-related topics through a justice lens in an urban context.
 Our research focuses on the production and persistence of spatial, racial, and socioeconomic disparities in accessibility and affordability of energy services, technology, and programs.
-The UEJ Lab is led by Dr. Tony G. Reames, an assistant professor in the University of Michigan School for Environment and Sustainability (UM SEAS).
+The UEJ Lab is led by Dr. Tony G. Reames, an assistant professor in UM SEAS.

 The UEJ Lab includes doctoral, masters, and undergraduate students from UM SEAS and across campus.